ucc-xx/hostcolor/README.md

 Script collection to calculate colours from hostnames.

 For a given string (hostname) a value in the range 18-229 is calculated, that could be used as an 8-bit colour value.
-A script will always calculate the same values for the same input.
+A script should always calculate the same values for the same input.

 It uses a md5-hash of the given string (hostname) to determine a value.
 Only the first two bytes are used and there are only 66 colour families, so there are a lot of collisions.